Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

 - We use [Automatic scaling](https://en.wikipedia.org/wiki/Autoscaling)
 - We monitor and do automatic recovery of components

 ### Favore managed services
 Principle:
-We should use manages cloud services when possbile
+We should use manages cloud services when possible

 Rationale:
 Reduce effort needed to host the platform.

 Implications:
-- Use hosted data services
+- Use managed data services
-- Use hosted Kubernetes clusters
+- Use managed Kubernetes like Azure Kubernetes Services

+### Security in depth
+Principle:
+All components should authenticate and authorize requests.

+Rationale:
+We can't trust other components.

+Implications
+-

 ### Cloud Native
 Principle: